Sage-Bionetworks/btc-data-models/README.md

    sheet](https://docs.google.com/spreadsheets/d/1PVdQqi8R_pFRYESBcrpZHBPueT7kA2IuCIh8u_xBjyg).

-2. `example.model.jsonld`: The JSON-LD representation of the example data model, which is automatically created from the CSV data model using the schematic CLI.
+2. `btc.model.jsonld`: The JSON-LD representation of the example data model, which is automatically created from the CSV data model using the schematic CLI.
 More details on how to convert the CSV data model to the JSON-LD data model can be found